Installing using Docker¶

 Docker container volumes¶

-other service containers (PostgreSQL or Redis) have their data volumes as well,
+The other service containers (such as PostgreSQL or Valkey) have their data volumes as well and are required to maintain Weblate persistence.

 Weblate persistent data such as cloned repositories or to customize Weblate